395t/review-assignments/_summaries/ioffe2015batch_1.md

 Normalize the activations of a layer so they have 0 mean and unit variance.

+Normalization allows the use of much higher learning rates because gradients no longer depend on the scale or the initial values of the parameters.

+Removing dropout from a batch-normalized network improves accuracy, possibly because the activations observed for a training example are affected by the random selection of examples in the same mini-batch.

 Implementation:

 Compute mean and standard deviation over all batches.